tfisher21/games_wishlist/default_package.md

 * Expand data saved
   * genre
   * platforms
-  * description
 * Move Search out of nav and to the top.
 * We can add searchable DLC at some point.
 * Pagination
+* User Authentication
+* Multiple list options
+    * Owned
+    * Played
+    * Replay
+    * Wishlist

 ### Commit To-Do
-* Remove Developer/Publisher from Game model, Views, and Routes
-* Add six total seeds
+* Add carousel or pagination per 3-5 games
-* Migrate database to cloud mongo service